 This namespace provides functions helping to determine the amount of memory used by objects.
-The goal is not necessarily to give the amount of memory used up to the last bit (what is the memory used by an STL
+The goal is not necessarily to give the amount of memory used up to the last bit (what is the memory used by a

 This namespace has a single member function memory_consumption() and a lot of specializations.
 Depending on the argument type of the function, there are several modes of operation:

-The argument is a standard C++ data type, namely,
+If the argument is a fundamental C++ data type (such as

-double or any of the integer types.
-In that case, memory_consumption() simple returns
+double or any of the integer types), then memory_consumption() just returns

 sizeof of its argument.
 The library also provides an estimate for the amount of memory occupied by a